tronstoner/bandcal/README.md

 export BANDCAL_POSTFIX=666 BANDCAL_PORT=8080 && docker compose -p bandcal${BANDCAL_POSTFIX} up
 ```

-`BANDCAL_POSTFIX` is used to run multiple instances of the app on the same machine.
+`BANDCAL_POSTFIX` is used to run multiple instances of the app on the same machine, it will set the docker compose project and network to `bandcal${BANDCAL_POSTFIX}`.
 `BANDCAL_PORT` is the port the app will be available on.

 ### Rebuild the app